 What is DMAIC?

-DMAIC is a five-step based strategy that forms the basis of improvement cycles in a Six Sigma project.
+DMAIC is a five-step strategy that forms the basis of improvement cycles in a Six Sigma project.
 However, the DMAIC model can be used in stand-alone projects because the purpose is to improve quality.

-DMAIC is a data-driven process, and the goal is to find gaps and faults in processes and work progressively towards combatting such issues and develop effective solutions.
+DMAIC is a data-driven process, and the goal is to find gaps and faults in processes and work progressively towards combatting such issues and developing effective solutions.
 The end objective of adopting DMAIC is to ensure improvements so that existing processes can be optimized, not only for now but also for later.

 Origin